-On 28 November 2018, the Company completed its renounceable non-underwritten Rights cum Warrants following the issuance and allotment of 105,195,904 new ordinary shares in the Company (the "Rights Shares") at an issue price of \$\$0.16 per Rights Share, together with up to 105,195,904 free detachable Warrants (the "Warrants"), on the basis of four (4) Rights Shares for every five (5) existing ordinary shares in the capital of the Company held by entitled shareholders as at books closure date on 29 October 2018, with one (1) Warrant for every one (1) Rights Share subscribed by the shareholders of the Company.
+On 28 November 2018, the Company completed its renounceable non-underwritten Rights cum Warrants following the issuance and allotment of 105,195,904 new ordinary shares in the Company (the "Rights Shares") at an issue price of S\$0.16 per Rights Share, together with up to 105,195,904 free detachable Warrants (the "Warrants"), on the basis of four (4) Rights Shares for every five (5) existing ordinary shares in the capital of the Company held by entitled shareholders as at books closure date on 29 October 2018, with one (1) Warrant for every one (1) Rights Share subscribed by the shareholders of the Company.

-Each Warrant carries the right to subscribe one new ordinary share in the capital of the Company at an exercise price of S\$0.16 for each new ordinary share and is exercisable at any time during the period commencing on the date falling twelve (12) months from the date of issue of the Warrants and expiring on the market day immediately preceding the fourth (4th) anniversary of the date of issue of the Warrants.
+Each Warrant carries the right to subscribe one new ordinary share in the capital of the Company at an exercise price of \$\$0.16 for each new ordinary share and is exercisable at any time during the period commencing on the date falling twelve (12) months from the date of issue of the Warrants and expiring on the market day immediately preceding the fourth (4th) anniversary of the date of issue of the Warrants.

-Subsequent to the current financial year, total number of warrants exercised were 57,066,950 at the exercise price of \$\$0.16 per share and the total number of expired warrants were 48,128,954.
-Please refer to Note 33 to the financial statements for further details on this matter.
+During the current financial year, total number of warrants exercised were 57,066,950 at the exercise price of \$\$0.16 per share and the total number of expired warrants were 48,128,954.